Bon Bons Chocolate Recipes

 Why Make This Chocolate Covered Cherries Recipe?

-Valentine’s Day boasts some of the absolute best seasonal candy, perhaps second only to Easter.
-(Cadbury mini eggs are really hard to beat!)
-Between conversation hearts, chocolate truffles, and foil-wrapped chocolate roses, Valentine’s Day candy offers something for every sweet tooth.
-It’s also one of my favorite holidays for developing themed recipes: white chocolate Valentine’s Day bark, heart-shaped marshmallows, pink rose truffles…I love it all.
+In my opinion, seasonal candy peaks right around Valentine’s Day.
+While candy corn and peppermint bark and mini eggs all have their devoted fans, the conversation hearts, chocolate truffles, heart-shaped gummies, and foil-wrapped chocolate roses that fill the shelves on Valentine’s candy make it a tough “candy holiday” to beat.
+It’s also one of my favorite holidays for developing themed recipes: red velvet whoopie pies, white chocolate Valentine’s Day bark, heart-shaped marshmallows, pink rose truffles…I love it all.

-Wrapped in sweet fondant and enrobed in a layer of chocolate, chocolate covered cherries (a.k.a. cherry cordials) are the quintessential Valentine’s Day treat.
-With a bright, tart cherry surrounded by gooey, liquid-y fondant and a crisp chocolate shell, I always look forward to seeing boxes of cherry cordials appear on the shelves at drugstores and supermarkets a few weeks before Valentine’s Day.
+Wrapped in fondant and enrobed in a layer of chocolate, chocolate covered cherries (also known as cherry cordials) are the quintessential Valentine’s Day treat.
+Featuring a bright maraschino cherry surrounded by gooey, liquid-y fondant and a crisp chocolate shell, I always look forward to seeing boxes of these seasonal sweets appear in the seasonal candy aisle at drugstores and supermarkets a few weeks before V-Day.

 Homemade milk chocolate covered cherries in truffle cups